Skip to content

 Example scenario

-The following IP addresses are used throughout this tutorial.
-Any legally routable IP addresses have been replaced with IPv4 Address Blocks Reserved for Documentation (RFC 5737) addresses within the 203.0.113.0/24 subnet.
+This tutorial uses the following IP addresses.
+These examples replace legally routable IP addresses with IPv4 Address Blocks Reserved for Documentation (RFC 5737) addresses within the 203.0.113.0/24 subnet.

 Tunnel namePF_TUNNEL_01PF_TUNNEL_02